Mnenmenth/ParabolicCurveNim/README.md

 # Parabolic Curve Visual
 - Creates a parabolic curve in each quadrant of the linear graph
-    - Example project for <a href="https://github.com/Mnenmenth/libgraphnim" target="_blank">libgraph</a> in nim
+- Example project for [libgraph](https://github.com/Mnenmenth/libgraphnim) in nim